parvezs27/Datajobsanalysis/README.md

 In the SELECT statement, I wanted to retrieve the skill id, the skill name, the average salary of each skill (rounded to 2 decimal places) and the COUNT of job id's, to count how often each skill appears in job postings.
 Then in the FROM clause, similar to the previous queries, I joined the job_postings_fact table with the skills_job_dim table, which was then joined with the skills_dim table using inner joins, allowing skills to be connected to each job posting.

 The filters in the WHERE clause remain the same as Query #1 and Query #4, as we're still interested in remote Data Analyst roles with no null values for the salary.
 However this time round, the HAVING clause has been used as I wanted to filter by the aggregated demand_count column, including only those skills that have appeared more than 10 times in job postings.
-I found that when I didn't filter for skills that showed more than 10 times across the job postings, I was left with low demand but high paying skills.
+I found that when I didn't filter for skills that showed more than 10 times across the job postings, I was left with low demand but high paying skills, which were not the high demand and high paying skills I was after

 With the COUNT aggregation in the SELECT statement, I also had to use the GROUP BY clause and group by the skill id.
 Typically, when using the GROUP BY clause you would include all columns in the SELECT statement other than the column being aggregated, however, since I was grouping by a primary key, I didn't need to in this case.

 **Insights:**

-Immediately programming languages such as Python and R stand out with high demand counts of 236 and 148 respectively.
+Immediately, programming languages such as Python and R stand out with high demand counts of 236 and 148 respectively.
 However, the average salaries for these skills sit lower than some of the other skills, suggesting that whilst proficiency in these programming languages is highly sought out, competency in these skills is more available than the more optimal skills higher up on the list.

 Looking at the top 10 results, cloud and big data technologies such as Snowflake, Azure, AWS and Bigquery dominate with demand and high salaries.
 This isn't surprising as these technologies are rapidly growing in importance, with the cloud computing market expected to grow from $619 billion USD in 2023 to [$1,554 billion USD in 2030](https://www.grandviewresearch.com/industry-analysis/cloud-computing-industry/methodology).